Introduction

 Physical Description

 During planting in the fall, each bulb develops into a plant that sends up scapes, which are also valued in culinary uses.
-The cloves, easy to peel and harvest after several weeks of growth, are prized for their size and the ample yield per acre.
+The cloves, easy to peel and harvested after several weeks of growth, are prized for their size and the ample yield per acre.

 Flavor Profile